tiagocbarbosa/tiagocbarbosa/README.md

 My name is Tiago Barbosa and I'm a Computer Science student from Brazil (🇧🇷).
 I've been studying Front-End technologies and I'm currently working at Ericsson Inovação S.A. in Salvador, Bahia.

-Would like to see some of my personal web projects?
+Would you like to see some of my personal web projects?

 - Projects with React JS:
   1. https://github.com/tiagocbarbosa/flexblog_app